caoimhemorley/sc-rnaseq-wf/README.md

 1. [Preprocessing](#preprocessing)
 2. [Cohort analysis](#cohort-analysis)

-> Note: The details of the cohort analysis are described in the [scvi docker README](docker/scvi/scripts/README.md).
+> Note: The details of the cohort analysis are described in the [sc_tools docker README](docker/sc_tools/scripts/README.md).

 ## Preprocessing